Vaccine hopes rise as Oxford jab prompts immune response among old as well as young adults | Health

 COMMON COLD VIRUS Work began on the Oxford vaccine in January.
 Called AZD1222 or ChAdOx1 nCoV-19, the viral vector vaccine is made from a weakened version of a common cold virus that causes infections in chimpanzees.

-The chimpanzee cold virus has been genetically changed to include the genetic sequence of the so-called spike protein which the coronavirus uses to gain entry to human cells.
-The hope is that the human body will then attack the novel coronavirus if it sees it again.
 Immunogenicity blood tests carried out on a subset of older participants echo data released in July which showed the vaccine generated "robust immune responses" in a group of healthy adults aged between 18 and 55, the Financial Times reported earlier.
+"We need to see the data before concluding that the responses were 'similar'," Stephen Evans, a professor of pharmacoepidemiology at London School of Hygiene & Tropical Medicine, said.

-Details of the finding are expected to be published shortly in a clinical journal, the FT said.
-It did not name the publication.
-People aware of the results from so-called immunogenicity blood tests carried out on a subset of older participants say the findings echo data released in July that showed the vaccine generated "robust immune responses" in a group of healthy adults aged between 18 and 55.
+He said that reactogenecity, which refers to common side-effects of vaccines like soreness and redness of the arm, was "often, but not always" associated with a vaccine's immunogenicity.
+"Studies carried out in the first stage of development of a vaccine will result in choosing a dose that does not cause too much reactogenicity," he said.

 AstraZeneca has signed several supply and manufacturing deals with companies and governments around the world as it gets closer to reporting early results of a late-stage clinical trial.
 It resumed the U.S. trial of the experimental vaccine after approval by U.S. regulators, the company said on Friday.